 The Evolution of Vehicle Forensics

-by Matthew J Parkinson BSc (Hons), Digital Forensic Analyst, SYTECH
+by Matthew J Parkinson BSc (Hons), Laboratory Manager (SYTECH Digital Forensics)

 In the past, Vehicle Technology was confined to the car radio, with the only improvements relating to different ways of storing and accessing music, this originally came in the form of a tape (cassette) which was then followed by CD’s.
 The first stage of device connectivity to a car was an Auxiliary Port (AUX) which was implemented by vehicle manufacturers.
 This enabled a user to play music from a personal device.